palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 ## Changelog

+- 0.87 added hmsConsolidateRulesMonthly.ps1 which consolidates daily rules from the previous month into a series of rules with max 400 RemoteIPs
 - 0.86 minor tweaks for map mobile view; limit 1 on last ban/drop
 - 0.85 added country to reban-ip.php; added get country from json function
 - 0.84 added map to php